• mina86.com

 }

-The second one is an ‘improved’ six-line version akin to Pitr’s code:
+The second is a six-line version akin to Pitr’s code:

 #!/usr/bin/perl -wWtTn